Embarg0o/Embarg0o/README.md

   - Description:
 This project builds a computer model that upscales images using autoencoders built on top of deep convolutional networks.
 We load a dataset of high-resolution images, preprocess them, create low-resolution versions of the images, and split the data into training and test sets.
 We then build and train a U-Net model that transforms the low-resolution images into high-resolution images.
 After training, we evaluate the quality of the model using PSNR and SSIM metrics and visually analyze the results.

+- **Project 8**
+  - Directory : Task_Manager
+  - Description :
+This project is a cross-platform task management application built using Flutter.
+It allows users to create, view, edit, and delete tasks in an intuitive interface.
+The app supports basic CRUD operations (Create, Read, Update, Delete) and provides features such as marking tasks as completed, editing task details, and deleting tasks with ease.
+The application uses Material Design 3 for a modern and responsive user experience, ensuring compatibility across multiple platforms, including Android, iOS, Web, Windows, Linux, and macOS.